RobustBase/robust-base-docs/learn/design-patterns/singleton.md

 # Intent
-A class should have only one reason to change.
+- Ensure that only one instance of a class is created.
+- Provide a global point of access to the object.